metaclass-nl/tutorial-api-platform/README.md

   handleFetchError(status, json) {
     // alert('Fetch error' + status + ': ' + JSON.stringify(json))

-    // forget the token if it is rejected by the api if (status === 401 && json.message !== "Invalid credentials.") this.props.forgetToken();
+    // forget the token if it is rejected if (status === 401 && json.message !== "Invalid credentials.")
+      this.props.forgetToken();
   }